-Speed calculator is a tool that helps you determine average speed based on the distance and time traveled by a moving object.
-Whether it's a test drive of your brand new car, your last jogging run or bike trip, if you want to know how to find average speed, this calculator will come in handy.
+This speed calculator is a tool that helps you determine the average speed of a moving object based on the distance traveled over a certain time traveled.
+Whether you are test driving your brand new car, or just going for a quick jog or cycle, if you want to know how to find average speed, this calculator will come in handy.

-In the article below, you can find many valuable informations, like what is the average speed formula.
-We also write about curious speed facts (e.g., speed of sound).
-Check this speed distance calculator and answer the question how fast am I going?
+In the article below, you can find a lot of valuable information, like what the average speed formula is.
+We will also give you a few curious speed facts (e.g., speed of sound).
+Check this speed distance calculator and finally find an answer to the question how fast am I going?

 Speed, distance, time

-The term speed is well known for all of us, but how do we understand it actually?
-Speed, by definition, is purely related and connected to physics.
-However, while thinking about it, rather than see vectors and formulas from a handbook, we can see a riding cyclist, flying jet or a speedometer needle.
-We mostly associate speed with moving objects than with scientific background.
-What is more, we can differently feel the speed depending on the situation.
-We can sense whether we are moving fast or not.
-For example, when you drive a car with a speed of 50 km/h, it is relatively is not so fast, but when you ride a bike with the same speed, it fells like a lot.
-So, we can truly say that the humans perception of speed is relative.
+We have all heard of speed, but how confident are you in your understanding of this concept?
+Speed is, by definition, purely related and connected to physics.
+However, when you take the time to think about it, you don't see the vectors and formulas from your textbook, but instead a cyclist, flying jet or speedometer needle.
+We mostly associate speed with moving objects than with scientific equations.
+What is more, we have a sense that tells us how quickly we are traveling at, that is we can sense whether we are moving fast or not.
+For example, when you drive a car at a speed of 50 km/h, this is not too fast relative to the max speed of the car, but when you ride a bike with the same speed, it fells like a lot.
+So, we can say that the human perception of speed is relative.

-In automobiles and trains, speed is measured in kilometers per hour (kph) or in miles per hour (mph), and in airplanes as well as in ships we usually use knots (kn).
-On the other hand, physicists most often use base units which are meters per second (m/s).
+Automobiles and trains measure speed in kilometers per hour (kph) or in miles per hour (mph), and on airplanes and ships we usually use knots (kn).
+On the other hand, physicists most often use the SI base units which are meters per second (m/s).
 The speed definition hides behind these units, and we can get familiar with it by examining them.
 Everything about speed is related to distance and time.
 The units of speed are specified by traveled distance units divided by units of time, and that is the general idea of speed.
 In a more simple way - speed is the distance traveled per unit of time.

 How fast am I going? - types of speed